All Episodes

 And where have all the conservatives gone?

-That's of course takeoff on Paula Cole and where have all the cowboys gone.
+That's, of course, takeoff on Paula Cole and where have all the cowboys gone.

-Um the president has delayed until 2007 his plans on Iraq.
+The president has delayed until 2007 his plans on Iraq.

-White House made this announcement yesterday.
+The White House made this announcement yesterday.

 He decided, frankly, it's not ready yet.

-I trust my instincts, and I think there is a giant screw you coming.
+And I think there is a giant screw you coming.

-I'm gonna go on record.
+I'm going to go on record.

 I've been reading them since after the election.

-There isn't a military person out there in the world that the president's listening to that's saying get out.
+There isn't a military person out there in the world that the president's listening to that's saying, get out.

-There's not a military person in the world that says, Yeah, we can get out by 2008, or we should get out by 2009, or we get out by 2007, or they're saying just the opposite of this, folks.
+There's not a military person in the world that says, yeah, we can get out by 2008, or we should get out by 2009, or we can get out by 2007.

-And then so and I think this explains Cheney's trip.
+So I think this explains Cheney's trip.

-And I was wondering what was Cheney doing over there the weekend after Thanksgiving.
+You know, I was wondering what was Cheney doing over there the weekend after Thanksgiving.

 Saudi Arabia has told the Bush administration it might provide financial backing to Iraqi Sunnis in any war against Iraq Shiites if the U.S. pulls its troops out of Iraq.